steipete/mcp-runtime/README.md

 - Add `--json` to emit a machine-readable summary with per-server statuses (auth/offline/http/error counts) and, for single-server runs, the full tool schema payload.

 You can now point `mcporter list` at ad-hoc servers: provide a URL directly or use the new `--http-url/--stdio` flags (plus `--env`, `--cwd`, `--name`, or `--persist`) to describe any MCP endpoint.
-Until you persist that definition, you still need to repeat the same URL/stdio flags for `mcporter call`—the printed slug only becomes reusable once you merge it into a config via `--persist` or `mcporter config add`.
+Until you persist that definition, you still need to repeat the same URL/stdio flags for `mcporter call`—the printed slug only becomes reusable once you merge it into a config via `--persist` or `mcporter config add` (use `--scope home|project` to pick the write target).
 Follow up with `mcporter auth https://…` (or the same flag set) to finish OAuth without editing config.
 Full details live in [docs/adhoc.md](docs/adhoc.md).

 Single-server listings now read like a TypeScript header file so you can copy/paste the signature straight into `mcporter call`: